oracle-devrel/leagueoflegends-optimizer/models/best_classifier.md

-This model is Weighted Ensemble L2 trained by (this file.)[../notebooks/classifier.ipynb]
+This model is Weighted Ensemble L2 trained by [this file.](../notebooks/classifier.ipynb)